applicant-mhk/crawling_project/README.md

 # Executing the codes

-1. (After installing Node.js) please typing like below on the command window.
+1. (After installing Node.js) please typing like below to execute the main source code file, 'crawling.js' on the command window.
 >node crawling.js

 2. Then the codes will crawl the medical information of a hospital and print them on the command window in real time.